Bay Windows: Circulation

 Bay Windows is published weekly on Thursdays and Fridays and distributed to over 300 locations with a cost of 50 cents at a newsstand.

-Like many other organizations, Bay Windows also felt the effects of the 2008 recession, cutting its distribution to save on printing costs by around 12%.
+Like many other organizations, Bay Windows also was affected by the Great Recession; it cut its distribution to save on printing costs by around 12%.
 The paper also relocated to South Boston from its previous offices in the South End so it could pay less rent for its offices.
-Bay Windows’ longtime rival The New England Blade did not survive the recession, leaving Bay Windows as Boston's sole gay newspaper.
+Bay Windows longtime rival The New England Blade did not survive the recession, leaving Bay Windows as Boston's sole gay newspaper.
 This enabled Bay Windows to expand its distribution from 2,000 to 20,000 and have an influx in new local advertisers that were previously partnered with the Blade.
 The increased distribution was also in part due to the availability of the paper in Shaw's, Stop & Shop, news bins, and local grocery stores.

 According to the Bay Windows website, they only print as many physical copies as needed for environmental reasons and encourage readers to get in contact with them via email for details on distribution locations.
 There are PDFs of the paper accessible on their website dating back to April 4, 2019.